 If you have a Roth 401(k) (which is unusual), you can roll it into a Roth IRA tax-free.

-The process of rolling over a 401(k) to an IRA includes some nuances, so I wrote about how to roll over your 401(k) here.
+The process of rolling over a 401(k) to an IRA includes some nuances.
+Here’s an explanation of how to roll over your 401(k).

 Reasons To Select Option 1